jnirella/jnirella/README.md

 # Jose Nirella

-## Welcome, my name is Jose and I am studying to be a Web Developer.
+## Welcome to my repositories, my name is Jose and I am a Junior Web Developer.

-### Technologies & languages knowledge:
+### Some technologies & languages knowledge I do manage:

 - CSS
 - HTML